 Many artists prefer the simple elegance of a sketch to a painting.
-The best gifts for these artists are drawing materials such as pencils, charcoal, and even pastel chalks.
+The best gifts for these artists are drawing materials such as pencils, charcoal, and pastels.

 Another great gift for artists who love to draw is a sketchbook.
-Sketchbook paper is designed specifically for graphite, so it’s perfect for those who love to make amazing works with just pencil and paper.
+Sketchbook paper is explicitly designed for graphite, so it’s perfect for those who love expressing themselves with pencil and paper.
 These new drawing supplies might inspire them to think of fun and creative things to draw!